 Around 9 am, a small, worn-down sign marked the entrance to the Glacier Peak Wilderness.
 Rain clouds obscured Glacier Peak itself.
 An hour later, with rain still falling, we passed the 2500 mile marker.

 In need of a snack break, we tried to avoid the rain by beneath a small grove of trees.
-It helped, though the rain continued to drip off the leaves on us.
+It helped, though the rain continued to drip off the leaves onto us.
 It wasn’t a terribly restful break; we didn’t sit down because everything was wet, but getting our packs off for twenty minutes was better than nothing.

 The temperature continued to fall as we proceeded further into the Glacier Peak Wilderness, and the trail climbed substantially above 6,000 ft for the first time in a few hundred miles.
 With the clouds and rain, I wasn’t terribly surprised when snow started to fall.
 Unlike the snow that fell on me in the Sierra, this was a wet snow.
 The huge snowflakes (easily an inch wide, if not more) were quite pretty to look at while they fell through the sky, but being cold and wet, they were not so much fun to hike through.

-The snowfall was heaviest while we were near the highest point of the day, and once we turned a corner, wrapping around the side of a mountain and began down a glacial valley, the snow gradually decreased.
+The snowfall was heaviest while we were near the highest point of the day, and once we turned a corner, wrapping around the side of a mountain and beginning down a glacial valley, the snow gradually decreased.
 As we descended, the clouds lifted slightly, and we could see fresh snow accumulated near the mountaintops.
 We passed a few southbound hikers, including some wearing sandals!

 The snow is the first reminder that it’s starting to become late in the season.
 The longer we’re in Washington, the more likely bad weather will find us, and the northern Cascades are notorious for big snowfalls without warning.
 I have to admit, after the difficult trail over the past week, the rain yesterday and this morning, and today’s cold and the snow, this afternoon was the closest I’ve ever been to wanting off the trail.
 Still, though, the best advice I’ve heard is to never quit on a bad day.
 And, we’re in the middle of nowhere, so all we can do now anyway is to keep going.